0

 Report-Item Form Part

-• updated 2 yrs ago
+• updated 2 wk ago

 Description

-The Report-item is a form part used in the Assessment Framework.
+The report-item is a form part used in the Assessment Framework.
 It allows you to "echo back" the selections or text entries from users on the left side of the screen as reports on the right side of the screen.
 It also provides functionality to control the way the system displays the user's answers or to hide the heading for those items the user didn't answer.

 Node Type: This is a form-part node.